pythonprofilers/memory_profiler/README.rst

         ...     del b
         ...     return a

+    For details refer: examples/reporting_file.py

 Reporting via logger Module:

-Sometime it'd be very convenient to use logger module specially when we need to use RotatingFileHandler.
+Sometime it would be very convenient to use logger module specially when we need to use RotatingFileHandler.

 The output can be redirected to logger module by simply making use of LogFile of memory profiler module.